findify/uap-scala/README.md

 How to use with sbt:
 ------

-For sbt >= 0.13.6 just plug-and-play:
+Plug-and-play into your build.sbt:

+    resolvers += Resolver.jcenterRepo
     libraryDependencies += "io.findify" %% "uap-scala" % "1.1.0"

-For older versions you have to add a bintray jcenter resolver:

-    resolvers += Resolver.jcenterRepo

 Usage:
 --------
 ```scala